blackswan-quants/helpermodules/README.md

 # Helper Modules
 A repository with the modules containing helper modules for specific tasks within our projects.
-As for the required libraries, they're all listed in `requirements.txt` Here's an overview of what you'll find in each module:
+As for the required libraries, they're all listed in `requirements.txt`.
+This repository is made to be used as a submodule, read more on how to use them (here)[https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/submodules/].
+Here's an overview of what you'll find in each module:

 ## Correlation Study Module